Feline Welfare Organization: Response to animal cruelty incidents

-A controversy involving the FWO arose when a video depicting a man abusing a cat circulated on social media.
-The video circulated on social media, and generated public discourse on animal welfare in the Maldives.
-In response, FWO, reported the incident to the Maldives Police Service, the Food and Drug Authority (FDA), and the Immigration Department, requesting an investigation into the matter.
-The individual involved was arrested by the police; however, he was later released due to insufficient evidence to support charges.
-He was later on deported for violation of visa.
-This incident also brought attention to concerns regarding the consumption of cat meat, which had been reported within certain migrant communities in the Maldives.
+A video depicting a man abusing a cat circulated on social media and generated public outcry.
+FWO reported the incident to the Maldives Police Service, the Food and Drug Authority (FDA), and the Immigration Department, requesting an investigation into the matter.
+Although there were initially claims that the man had been preparing food with cat meat, no evidence supporting the claims was found.
+The man was arrested but later released due to insufficient evidence for charges; he was subsequently deported for visa violations.